weimeilin79/gs-redpanda-k8s/redpanda-k8s/step2.md

 }
 ```

-Send few more messages, and in both Tab2 & Tab3, use ctl+C to terminate both processes.
+Send few more messages, leave the 2 tabs running, we will need them in the next step.